What is the range of the Axe?

 Why is the Axe different to other eVTOL aircraft?

-Wings: Whilst the Axe can take-off vertically, with our 4-winged design, the Axe in forward flight flies like a normal aeroplane – including mechanical control linkages to your control surfaces which enable you to glide and land even with a complete system failure.
+Wings: Whilst the Axe can take-off vertically, with our design featuring a main wing and a canard wing enables the Axe in forward flight to operate like a normal aeroplane – including mechanical control linkages to your control surfaces which enable you to glide and land even with a complete system failure.
 The wings drastically improve range (140kw of power in the hover vs 30-50kw in forward flight).

 No Rotating mechanisms: Most eVTOL aircraft rely on failure-prone, complex, and maintenance-intensive rotating/tilting mechanisms for motor and rotor.
 But not us.
 The Axe does not have rotating engines or wings, saving you weight, operating costs, and purchase price compared to other eVTOLs.